ctechfilmuniversity/workshop_sose24_shader_programming/docs/01_slides/shader_04_geometry_slides.md

 .right-even[
 The bad
 * Work well for smooth surfaces
-* Must still split surfaces into discrete number of patches
+* Often must still split surfaces into discrete number of patches
 * Rendering times are higher than for polygons
 * Intersection test?
 Inside/outside test?
 ]